hdelva/fosite/thesis/report.md

     \end{algorithmic}
 \end{algorithm}

 The calling mechanism is best explained in pseudocode as well, as in algorithm \ref{alg:call}.
 Lines 2 to 5 move existing enclosing and local scopes to a different stack.
-This makes name resolution easier, there are always at most four active scopes.
-Lines 7-9 retrieve the the existing enclosing scope, a local scope is created, and both get placed on the stack of active scopes.
+This makes name resolution easier, as there are always at most four active scopes.
+Lines 7-9 retrieve the existing enclosing scope, a local scope is created, and both get placed on the stack of active scopes.
 Lines 11 and 12 contain the function call.
-A callable object in the interpreter gets retrieved, and executed using the provided arguments.
+A callable object in the interpreter gets retrieved, and is executed using the provided arguments.
 The callable will do the argument assignments as in algorithm \ref{alg:arg} before executing whatever function logic it contains.
 Line 14 pops the local scope, and retrieves the entry that holds the return value.
 Lines 15-18 restore the scopes to the state before the function call.
 Algorithm \ref{alg:call} does not contain some necessary bookkeeping operations.
 The local scope gets discarded after handling each call target, but the namespaces of the changed objects have to be merged after handling all call targets, and the resulting mapping needs to have its paths augmented with the path to get to the target.

 Interpreting recursive functions requires a way to _tie the knot_ -- so that analysis doesn't get stuck in an endless loop.
 The interpreter maintains a call stack, and only permits the same function to be called a set amount of times.
 An execution branch that would perform a recursive call that exceeds the recursion depth is simply terminated, so that only the branches that result in a base case get executed at this depth.
 A call at a higher recursion depth will then use this value in its analysis of the entire function body.
 This method's accuracy is sufficient for most use cases, even for low recursion depth limits @interpret.